CS 70. Discrete Math & Probability

 - Mathematical Induction: recursion, the stable marriage problem

-- Arithmetic Algorithms: gcd, primality testing, the RSA cryptosystem
+- Arithmetic Algorithms: gcd, simple finite fields, primality testing, the RSA cryptosystem

 - Polynomials and their Applications: error-correcting codes, secret sharing

-- Probability and Probabilistic Algorithms: load balancing, probabilistic constructions, conditional probability, Bayesian inference
+- Probability and Probabilistic Algorithms: laws of large numbers, load balancing, probabilistic constructions, conditional probability, Bayesian inference, intro to continuous probability

 - Diagonalization, Self-Reference and Uncomputability